univec-ai/postvec/web/docs/guides/enable.md

 `drop_column` is refused for a column postvec did not create (adopted).
 Chunk destinations are a separate flag — [chunking](/docs/guides/chunking).

-## Don't
+## Validation constraints

-::: danger Don't enable a table without a primary key Refused.
-Jobs are keyed by PK.
+::: danger A primary key is required
+Jobs are keyed by primary key, so tables without one are refused.
 :::

-::: danger Don't enable a TEMP table
+::: danger Temporary tables are unsupported
-The worker has its own session and will never see it.
+The worker uses a separate session and cannot access temporary tables.
 :::

-::: danger Don't `enable()` a column whose text must be hidden from superuser The worker connects as the bootstrap superuser and bypasses RLS.
+::: danger Source text is visible to the bootstrap superuser The worker connects as the bootstrap superuser and bypasses RLS.
 Anyone who can read the table can read the derived vector.
 :::